tabuckner/material-dayjs-adapter/projects/material-dayjs-adapter/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.

+### THIS IS THE README FOR v1.x.x COMPATIBLE WITH ANGULAR 8+.
+CLICK [HERE](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/0.0.7) FOR ANGULAR 7 SUPPORTED VERSION.

 ## Dependency Size Reduction
 MomentJS comes bundled with a lot of stuff that you may not need--for instance, locales.
 If you find that MaterialDayJsAdapter suits your needs well, you could see some substantial size cost savings.
 In most situations you will see a reduction of ~560kb in webpack-bundle-analyzer.